 Certified Family Mediators

-Connect has expanded its client service options by adding a second Certified Family Mediator to its team.
-Now you can retain lawyer Amalia Schön as well as Rebecca Stanley to act as a mediator to assist you by:
+Connect has again expanded its client service options by adding another Certified Family Mediator to its team.
+Now you can retain lawyer Geeta Gill as well as Rebecca Stanley to act as a mediator to assist you by:

 1. Working together with you and your separating spouse, to resolve both practical and legal issues related to parenting, support and division of property and debt, referring each of you back to your own individual lawyers for independent legal advice throughout the process.
 This process takes approximately two to six sessions;